wangerekaharun/StreamReactions/README.md

 However, at times the requirement for your app can be different.
 Can I remove the default reactions?
 Can I add custom reactions?
 Can I be able to apply my app style to the reactions?
 Are some of the questions you might ask yourself.

 And the good news is....drum rolls :-) Yes, you can be able to do all that.
-From version **4.9** of the SDK, you can be able to customize all this.
+From version **4.9** of the Stream's Android SDK, you can be able to customize all this.
 You'll be learning how to customize next.

 ## Customizing the Reactions UI